 Hello!
 I’m Cara and while I do enjoy a basil-laden slice of Margherita, photo slices in Photoshop are just as fun in a different way.

-Now, when you slice your image in Photoshop, you could then export and save each image individually.
+Now, when you slice your image in Photoshop, you could then export the slices and save each image individually.
 Or you could save some time and do things the easy way like I’ll show you here.

 Check it out!

-Note: the tutorials and screenshots below are from Photoshop CC for Windows, other versions can look different.
+Note: The tutorials and screenshots below are from Photoshop CC for Windows, other versions can look different.

 Step 1: Slicing Up Your Image

 Start by selecting the Slice tool so you can slice your image.
 You’ll probably find it hiding behind the Crop tool.
-Right-click on the crop tool and select the slice tool from the menu that appears.
+Right-click on the Crop tool and select the slice tool from the menu that appears.

 With the slice tool active, simply click and drag over the area of the image you would like to slice.
 To slice this apt and delicious-looking pizza image in half, I’ll click and drag, making sure to line up my slice with the center guideline that appears.